Milton Hershey School Everyday Hero: Katey Fishter

-MHS Everyday Heroes: A campaign highlighting employees who are found behind-the-scenes and show up every day to make a difference in the lives of our students.
+MHS Everyday Hero: A campaign highlighting employees who are found behind the scenes and show up every day to make a difference in the lives of our students.

 Katey Fishter, Medical Scheduling Coordinator

 “Katey is outgoing, dedicated, and hard-working.
 She is detailed, focused on the students, and coordinates schedules and transportation for students who have off-campus and on-campus medical appointments.
 She juggles a lot of moving parts to make these appointments happen.
 She manages over 1,500 off-campus appointments in a school year.
 She completes all the behind-the-scenes work without hesitation or complaint,” said Jamie Byerly, MHS Director of Nursing and Medical Services.